inductiva/inductiva/docs-sources/scale-up/optimize-workflow/alerts-events/sections/alerts.md

-# 🔔 Alerts & Events
+# Inductiva Alerts

-Inductiva provides a flexible alert system to keep users informed about important events in their simulations and account activity.
-Alerts can notify of issues that require attention, or confirm that expected events have occurred.
-There are two types of alerts:
-- Inductiva Alerts – predefined by Inductiva to warn users about events that could disrupt your work.
+Inductiva Alerts are predefined by Inductiva to warn users about events that could disrupt their work.
-- Simulation Observer Events – user-defined alerts that notify users of specific events in their simulations.

-Depending on the alert type, notifications may be sent by email, shown in the web Console, or both.
-The table below lists all Inductiva alerts, their purpose, and the communication channels through which they can be received.

-## Inductiva Alerts

 **Subject** | **Alert** | **Description** | **Communication channel** |
 |---|---|---|---|